julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 It's much more important to use simple language that customers can understand.
 Customers will appreciate the clarity and simplicity of your communication.

+## ~Be Authentic~

+In theory, authenticity is important in sales because customers want to know that they are dealing with a real person.
+In practice, customers are often skeptical of salespeople who seem too friendly or eager to please.

+**Stay professional.**

+It's much more important to stay professional and avoid being overly friendly or familiar with customers.
+Customers will appreciate the professionalism and respect that you show them.

+## ~Be Confident~

+In theory, confidence is important in sales because customers want to know that they are dealing with someone who knows what they're talking about.
+In practice, customers are often skeptical of salespeople who seem too confident or arrogant.

+**Be humble.**

+It's much more important to be humble and admit when you don't know something.
+Customers will appreciate the honesty and humility that you show them.